Genga28/Disease_Outbreak_Portal-Covid-19-/README.md

 # The End results are:

-    Home page : filled with covid details, button links, menu, subscription, podcast, map.
+    *Home page* : filled with covid details, button links, menu, subscription, podcast, map.
     Navigators

-    Outbreak page: filled with details on covid-19- outbreak, steps to protect yourself.
+    *Outbreak page*: filled with details on covid-19- outbreak, steps to protect yourself.
 Navigators, Audio controls, zoom in and out controls, download option, playback speed settings and picture In picture mode)]

-    International page : global level covid dashboard with details on total cases , recovered cases, Deaths, responsive graph charts, streamlit individual analysis with average cases and average Cases per day.
+    *International page* : global level covid dashboard with details on total cases , recovered cases, Deaths, responsive graph charts, streamlit individual analysis with average cases and average Cases per day.

-    National page: national level covid dashboard with details on india’s overall confirmed, Recovered, deceased cases along with bar plots, pie charts, line graphs, box plots and details on a Particular state’s overall confirmed, recovered, deceased cases along with bar plots, pie charts, Line graphs, box plots etc,.
+    *National page*: national level covid dashboard with details on india’s overall confirmed, Recovered, deceased cases along with bar plots, pie charts, line graphs, box plots and details on a Particular state’s overall confirmed, recovered, deceased cases along with bar plots, pie charts, Line graphs, box plots etc,.
 Till current date.

-    Blog page: where on logging in people can view other people’s short post blog and like, comment on it While sharing their own experience.
+    *Blog page*: where on logging in people can view other people’s short post blog and like, comment on it While sharing their own experience.

-    Detect page: where user can upload their lung x-ray scan to check if at all they are diagnosed with covid-19 Or not
+    *Detect page*: where user can upload their lung x-ray scan to check if at all they are diagnosed with covid-19 Or not

 # Framework, front end and backend languages, tools and techniques to be used: